OrlandoMatteo/ProgrammingForIot/Training/Intro/Intro.md

 ---

-# For in the "pythonic" way
+# For-loop in the "pythonic" way

 There is another method to write the _for-loop_ that is a little easier that is : ``` for item in list:```